 Well, here is money and time-saving recipe for you.
-And oh—it tastes great as well.
+A seriously delicious and Easy Bean Dip Recipe.

-This recipe is a remake of one that I got from a Vitamix demonstrator.
+This easy bean dip recipe is a remake of one that I got from a Vitamix demonstrator.
 It apparently used to be on the Vitamix website, but no longer.
 What a loss – but at least you can find it here!

 This is one of those “tried and true” recipes, a real go to when you need something fast that you know will be a success.
 And boy, is it fast to make!

-3 1/2 cups cooked beans (canned is OK, but preferably use previously soaked beans that have been cooked with ajwain (ajowan) and/ or epazote).
-Our favorite varieties are black turtle, pinto, kidney and cranberry, but you can use any bean that you have available.
-See How to De-Gas Beans)
+- Canned beans are OK, but preferably use previously-soaked beans that have been cooked with organic ajwain (ajowan) and/ or epazote.
+You can read my post on both of them here.
+Our favorite varieties are organic cranberry, black turtle, pinto, and kidney, but you can use any bean that you have available.
+See How to De-Gas Beans.

-4 cloves of garlic (Make sure you read The Easiest Way to Peel Garlic)
+- Make sure you read The Easiest Way to Peel Garlic for tips on peeling garlic.

-1/2 onion (1/8 cup minced dried onion, plus a bit of water, is a good equivalent)
+- 1/8 cup minced dried onion, plus a bit of water, will work well instead of 1/2 onion.

 - Cilantro can be purchased in large amounts and then washed, chopped and frozen (stems and all) in baggies in the freezer.
 Then it is ready at your fingertips year round!
 (For more ideas, see my post on 6 Super Tips for Cilantro)